 Each year's weather conditions are unique; time shaping the character of Willamette Valley Chardonnay.
 Seasonal conditions dance & vineyard microclimates shift, dynamic imprints within the fruit's DNA.
 Tuning in to subtleties, nuances and details is my task; paying attention & getting out of the way.

-The soil, the topography, elevation, aspect & farming philosophy all have an enormous impact on the character of grapes.
-Even so, there is more than meets the eye.
+The soil, microclimate, topography, elevation, aspect & farming philosophy all have an enormous impact on the character of grapes.
+Even then, there is more than meets the eye.
 The 'soul of place' is what I seek to discover, over time, producing authentic Willamette Valley Chardonnay.

 Morgen Long Willamette Valley Chardonnay is created with an inquisitive approach.
-Working with thoughtful farmers is a starting point, and from there, my goal is balancing the craft of winemaking with authentic expressions of the unique characters of grape, time & place.
+After working as closely as I can to the vine with thoughtful farmers, my goal is balancing the craft of winemaking with a discovery of the authentic expression of grape, time & place.
 I imagine my wines are liquid almanacs, transparent & illustrative.

-Handpicked fruit is pressed & settled; sulfured juice is transferred to barrels with evenly distributed lees.
+Handpicked fruit is pressed long and hard & settled before being transferred to French oak barrels with evenly distributed lees.
 Indigenous, ambient yeasts begin fermentation, & aging takes place, ideally, without additions or much in the way of lees stirring.
-After 11 months, wines are racked to stainless steel to age a second winter on lees & are bottled after 17 months.
+After 11-12 months, wines are racked to stainless steel to age a second winter on lees & are bottled after 17-18 months.